-- Getting enough sleep.
+- Get enough sleep.
 The best way to take care of your body is to get a full eight hours of sleep.
 Deep and abundant sleep lowers your cortisol level, which is the stress hormone.
 Try to go to bed early enough and avoid watching TV just before bed, as this can interrupt your body’s ability to sleep deeply.

-- Eating well.
+- Eat well.
 Eating healthy foods will also allow you to tackle moving tasks with less stress.
 We recommend eating nourishing food that will support your digestion and increase your energy.
 You can also reward your healthy eating habits by treating yourself to occasional comfort food.
 You’ll need the energy food provides to face the physical and mental stress of moving, so don’t starve yourself!

-- Exercising.
+- Exercise.
 Finally, exercise will allow for the release of endorphins, which give us feelings of well-being and happiness.
 It can even help improve your sleep, which lowers your stress levels even further.
 Don’t think that you need to run six miles a day or spend over an hour at the gym five times a week to see these benefits.
-Even a short walk with your dog or just a few minutes of jumping jacks, burpees, or jogging in place can give you the benefits you’re looking for.
+Even a short walk with your dog or just a few minutes of jumping jacks, burpees, or jogging in place can make a significant difference.

 Some of our stress ultimately comes from holding too much stuff in our heads, especially when it comes to things we have to do.
 Productivity expert David Allen says that the human brain is great for creating ideas but not holding them.
 Making checklists of the tasks on your plate—both big and small—is a great way to clear your head and reduce your stress levels.

 Once you make the move to your new location, introducing familiar habits can help you feel comforted in stressful times.
 When we’re overwhelmed, it’s vital to relax regularly before letting anxiety and tension build up.
 Grab a familiar book, spend quality time with a loved one, or put on your favorite TV show.
-Cooking a favorite dish or preparing your favorite drink is also a great way to integrate your favorite memories with new ones.
+Cooking a family recipe or preparing your favorite drink is also a great way to integrate your old memories with new ones.